 - 1. The doctor in Singapore performed a valuable service by - 2.
 One interesting thing about the virus in the story was that - 3.
 The type of influenza discussed in the story - 4.
 The experiments in giving the virus to animals proved that this type of influenza was easy to catch but - 5.
-One reason why the outbreak of the disease was not discovered sooner was that or
+One reason why the outbreak of the disease was not discovered sooner was that

 Tourism is a booming business in China.
 However, some people worry that too many tourists may bring harm to the environment, while others don't think so.
 What is your opinion?
-Write on ANSWER SHEET a composition of about 250 words on the following topic:

-Will Tourism Bring Harm to the Environment?
+Write on ANSWER SHEET a composition of about 250 words on the following topic: Will Tourism Bring Harm to the Environment?

-You are to write in three parts.
-In the first part, state specifically what your opinion is.
-In the second part, provide one or two reasons to support your opinion.
-In the last part, bring what you have written to a natural conclusion make a summary.
+You are write to in three parts.
+In the first part, state specifically what opinion your is. one second provide or two reasons support vour part, to In the last part, bring what you have written to a natural conclusion or make a summary.
 Marks will be awarded for content, organization, grammar and appropriateness.
 Failure to follow the instructions may result in a loss of marks.